AshifAnsari01/movie-search-app/README.md

-Here’s a professional README you can use for your GitHub project.
-Just copy, paste, and adjust any details as needed!

----

 # 🎬 Movie Search App

 A modern, responsive React web application for discovering movies, viewing detailed information, and watching trailers.
 Built with React, Tailwind CSS, OMDB API, and YouTube Data API.